Toby Alone: Part Two

 Finally, Toby reaches the area where Elisha and her mother Isha live.
 He hides in a cave, and Elisha brings him food every day.
 When winter comes, Toby is snowed in for several months.
 He barely survives off Elisha's food and some mildew.

 In the spring, he and Elisha create an elaborate plan to rescue Toby's parents from prison.
-The night of the planned escape, Toby is trapped in a wax cast, pretending to be the jailor Gus Alzan's injured daughter Berenice.
+The night of the planned escape, Toby is trapped in a wax cast, pretending to be the jailor Gus Alzan's injured daughter Bernice(or Bernie).
 Elisha was supposed to break in and rescue him and his parents, but she was unable to get into the prison, causing Toby to think she'd betrayed him.
 He escapes when a fire weakens the cast.
 He releases all the water in the cistern, extinguishing the fire.
 On the way to find his parents, another prisoner tells him they've already been executed, and that Elisha crushed his hand with her foot.
-Not believing him, Toby goes to his parents' cell, only to find the Olmechs.
-Their son, Lex, is trying to rescue them.
+Not believing him, Toby goes to his parents' cell, only to find the Olmechs, who were sitting in the cell labelled "Lolnesses".
+The Olmechs told Toby that his parents were already executed, and they were just the bait.
+Their son, Lex, is trying to rescue them at the same time.

-Toby gives Lex the key to his parents' chains and walks to the end of a mistletoe branch, planning to jump off.
+Toby gives Lex the key to his parents' chains and walks to the end of a mistletoe branch, planning to jump off and end his life, as his parents were dead, and Elisha, the only tie with the world, betrayed him multiple times.
 However, he hears a bird squawking and decides to burrow into one of the berries and get eaten.
 He is carried away by the bird and loses consciousness.
 When he wakes up, he finds himself alive in the grass.
-He is taken in by a young boy named Moon Boy and his older sister Ilaya, who rename him Little Tree.
+He is taken in by the Grass People, specifically a young boy named Moon Boy and his older sister Ilaya, who rename him Little Tree.

-Two years later, Pol Colleen, a neighbor from the Low Branches, visits the grass and tells Toby he was adopted when he was a few days old, that his adoptive parents are still alive, and that Elisha, whose mother was once a grass woman, is now being held prisoner by Leo Blue, who has become a ruthless dictator and wants to marry her.
+Two years later, Pol Colleen, a neighbor from the Low Branches, visits the grass and tells Toby he was adopted when he was a few days old, that his adoptive parents are still alive, and that Elisha, whose mother was once a grass woman, is now being held prisoner by Leo Blue, Toby's old best friend, who has become a ruthless dictator and wants to marry her.
 Toby decides to go back to the Tree to save her.
 He succeeds thanks to a rescue plan which will cost the lives of many.